 The tragic natural disaster and the resulting atomic reactor breakdown in Japan have caused great human suffering and will also cause enormous economic and legal problems for both the Japanese people and everyone doing business with Japan.

-Unofficial estimates of the economic damage in Japan are running at some $350 billion (U.S.).
-This estimate does not consider the losses to businesses and financial entities doing business with Japan. » Read More
+Unofficial estimates of the economic damage in Japan are running at some $350 billion (U.S.). » Read More